NikolaySuslov/livecodingspace/README.md

 ![logo](https://krestianstvo.org/docs/assets/webimg.jpg)

+## Updates

+- [10.2019] **Krestianstvo Luminary experimental included**

 ## Architecture

 **[LiveCoding.space](https://livecoding.space)** ```v0.2``` architecture moves **[Virtual World Framework](https://github.com/virtual-world-framework/vwf)** architecture towards pure-decentralized application by introducing:

 - **single page web application**
 - **client-side router** (generating **instances IDs** by client) ([about Page.js](https://visionmedia.github.io/page.js/))
-- file storage independent **Reflector** or **Krestianstvo Luminary**
+- file storage independent **Reflector**
+- **[Krestiasntvo Luminary](https://blog.krestianstvo.org/en/krestianstvo-luminary-for-open-croquet-architecutre-and-virtual-world-framework-in-peer-to-peer-web/)** running on Gun DB (client based replcement for **Reflector** server)
 - **GunDB storage system** for serving ```Proxy VWF components```, ```Worlds prototypes```, ```World save states```, ```User Inventories``` ect. in fully decentralized (peer-to-peer or multi-master) DB ([about GunDB](https://gun.eco/docs/Introduction))
 - **GunDB SEA** (Security, Encryption, Authorization) framework for user authorization and **P2P identities** ([about SEA](https://gun.eco/docs/Auth))

 By default a tiny Reflector server is used for creating a Virtual World instances.
-In the near future this functionality will have an alternative with the new totaly decentralized solution provided by [**Krestianstvo Luminary**](https://blog.krestianstvo.org/en/krestianstvo-luminary-for-open-croquet-architecutre-and-virtual-world-framework-in-peer-to-peer-web/).
-That will allow to create Virtual World Instances just within Web Browser by a client, using any avaliable decentralized storage GunDB on internet.
-Secure world instances lists, clients lists, message streams with P2P identities.
+But you could try out to connect using the new experimental totaly decentralized solution provided by [**Krestianstvo Luminary**](https://blog.krestianstvo.org/en/krestianstvo-luminary-for-open-croquet-architecutre-and-virtual-world-framework-in-peer-to-peer-web/).
+That will allow to create Virtual World Instances just within Web Browser by a client,using any avaliable decentralized storage GunDB on internet. **No any Reflector server needed**.
+In the near future it will be extended with support of securing world instances lists, clients lists, message streams with P2P identities.

 alongside with the existed features from the initial version ```v0.1```: